 You count as a contractor or subtractor if:

 - Your business doesn’t do construction work but you spend an average of more than £1 million a year on construction in any 3-year period

 Do I qualify?

-Now, to reduce your tax liability, your bookkeeper or accountant will usually advise you to record all business-related expenses.
-But when it comes to seeking a mortgage, this poses a problem.
-You see, banks use your net profit after expenses to calculate how much you can borrow.
-This typically yields a much lower borrowing figure compared to what is typically offered to someone employed as a full-time, permanent employee.
+In order to reduce your tax liability, your bookkeeper or accountant will usually advise you to record all business-related expenses.
+However, this can pose problems when it comes to trying to obtain a mortgage as banks will use your net profit after expenses to calculate how much you can borrow.
+This yields a much lower borrowing figure compared to what is typically offered to someone employed as a full-time employee.

-Our experts calculate how much you can borrow based on your daily rate of pay, rather than the profit you show the taxman after your expenses.
+The reason banks and some mortgage brokers act in this manner is that they simply do not understand your status.
+On the flip side, our experts understand your status completely and will calculate how much you can borrow based on your daily rate of pay, rather than the profit you show the taxman after your expenses.
 They can also achieve a better level of borrowing, by placing your mortgage with a lender familiar with the CIS Scheme.

-Most other brokers, and banks, struggle to find a mortgage suitable for someone who has a continuous record as a CIS contractor running for less than 12 months.
+Most other brokers, and banks struggle to find a mortgage suitable for someone who has a continuous record as a CIS subcontractor running for less than 12 months.
 But this isn’t a problem for our team.
-Where others may have failed you, we are confident we can find a suitable mortgage after you complete our initial fee free, no obligation telephone assessment.
+Where others may have failed you, we are confident we can find a suitable mortgage after you complete our initial fee-free no-obligation telephone assessment.

 Based on our specialist understanding of the CIS Scheme, our expert mortgage advisers can present a good case to the mortgage underwriters on your behalf.

-Don’t delay, Contact us now for your initial fee free, no obligation CIS mortgage assessment.
+Don’t delay, contact us now for your CIS mortgage assessment.